Tombstone in Cochise County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in these topic lists: Asian Americans • Industry & Commerce • Settlements & Settlers • Women.
 A significant historical year for this entry is 1879.

 Location.
 31° 42.774′ N, 110° 4.107′ W. Marker is in Tombstone, Arizona, in Cochise County.
-Marker is on South 3rd Street south of East Allen Street, on the right when traveling south.
+It is on South 3rd Street south of East Allen Street, on the right when traveling south.
 Marker is located along the sidewalk, between the Four Deuces Saloon and the Saloon Theater.
 Touch for map.
 Marker is at or near this postal address: 109 South 3rd Street, Tombstone AZ 85638, United States of America.
 Touch for directions.

-Photographed By Cosmos Mariner, June 9, 2014
+Photographed by Cosmos Mariner, June 9, 2014

-4. 115, 117, 119 South 3rd Street
+3. 115, 117, 119 South 3rd Street

 (south of marker on South 3rd Street)